-The State Bar certifies legal specialists who have gone beyond the standard licensing requirements.
+The State Bar certifies attorneys as specialists who have gone beyond the standard licensing requirements.

-The State Bar’s Board of Legal Specialization must approve each attorney’s application.
+The State Bar of California must approve each attorney’s application.
 Organizations whose certification program is State Bar-accredited can also certify attorneys, but their certification requirements must equal or exceed those of the State Bar of California’s program.

 Once certified, specialists must maintain their certification by: